dotnet/docs/docs/core/whats-new/dotnet-9/overview.md

 ## .NET libraries

-<xref:System.Text.Json> has new options that let you customize the indentation character and indentation size of written JSON.
+<xref:System.Text.Json> has new options that let you customize the indentation character and size of written JSON.
 It also includes a new <xref:System.Text.Json.JsonSerializerOptions.Web?displayProperty=nameWithType> singleton that makes it easier to serialize using web defaults.

 In LINQ, the new methods <xref:System.Linq.Enumerable.CountBy%2A> and <xref:System.Linq.Enumerable.AggregateBy%2A> make it possible to aggregate state by key without needing to allocate intermediate groupings via <xref:System.Linq.Enumerable.GroupBy%2A>.

-For collection types, the <xref:System.Collections.Generic.PriorityQueue%602?displayProperty=fullName> collection type includes a new <xref:System.Collections.Generic.PriorityQueue%602.Remove(%600,%600@,%601@,System.Collections.Generic.IEqualityComparer{%600})> method that you can use to *update* the priority of an item in the queue.
+For collection types, the <xref:System.Collections.Generic.PriorityQueue%602?displayProperty=fullName> type includes a new <xref:System.Collections.Generic.PriorityQueue%602.Remove(%600,%600@,%601@,System.Collections.Generic.IEqualityComparer{%600})> method that you can use to *update* the priority of an item in the queue.

 For cryptography, .NET 9 adds a new one-shot hash method on the <xref:System.Security.Cryptography.CryptographicOperations> type.
 It also adds new classes that use the KMAC algorithm.

-In the reflection area, the new <xref:System.Reflection.Emit.PersistedAssemblyBuilder> type lets you *save* an emitted assembly.
+For reflection, the new <xref:System.Reflection.Emit.PersistedAssemblyBuilder> type lets you *save* an emitted assembly.
 This new class also includes PDB support, meaning you can emit symbol info and use it to debug a generated assembly.

 The <xref:System.TimeSpan> class includes new `From*` methods that let you create a `TimeSpan` object from an `int` (instead of a `double`).
 These methods help to avoid errors caused by inherent imprecision in floating-point calculations.